Vincent-the-gamer/api/README.md

 NITRO_PORT=xxxx node .output/server/index.mjs
 ```

-You can move your `.output` folder to anywhere or use any port.
+You can move your `.output` folder to anywhere and use any port.

 ## License